One-pot Cacio e Pepe

 Orzo pasta in large cooking pan with gold handles.

-One-Pot Cacio e Pepe
+One-pot Cacio e Pepe

 Patricia Martinescu from Bake Cook Repeat